UNITED WAY OF NORTHERN CALIFORNIA

 Who runs United Way of Northern California?

 UWNC is governed by a volunteer Board of Directors.
-The current chair is Greg Balkovek, recently retired from the insurance business and highly active in the community.
+The current chair is Jill Letendre, District Manager for U.S. Bank.
 Larry Olmstead, president & CEO, leads staff and reports to the Board.

 How can I donate to United Way of Northern California?